 Admitted to the Massachusetts bar, Kirsten worked in the U.S. Office of Special Counsel, assisting on prosecution of government integrity cases, and clerked at the Suffolk County District Attorney’s Office.
 She currently applies her legal skills as a member of the Quincy Human Rights Commission, providing pro bono legal representation in civil and criminal cases.

-In 2011 and 2012, she was honored to work for U.S. Senator Scott Brown, and she currently chairs the Massachusetts Republican Party, where she led the Party to unprecedented victories in 2014, including retaking the Governor's office
+In 2011 and 2012, she was honored to work for U.S. Senator Scott Brown, and she currently chairs the Massachusetts Republican Party, where she led the Party to unprecedented victories in 2014 and 2016, including retaking the Governor's office

 Kirsten and her husband, Philip Doherty, are the proud parents of two boys, John and Benjamin.